arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-buttons/datasheet/datasheet.md

 ![Generic pull-up resistor position](assets/ResistorsPullupBtn.png)

 ## Device Operation
 By default, the board is an I2C target device.
 It manages button inputs and LED outputs through integrated firmware.
 Simply connect it to a 3.3 V Qwiic interface.
 If needed, you can reprogram the STM32C011F4 via SWD to modify or extend functionality.
-A LED positioned near each button indicates operation, this is hardware connected by the button directly and cannot be altered with firmware.
+A LED positioned near each button can be controlled through the microcontroller's GPIOs PA3, PA4 and PA5.

 # Certifications